Architecture

 Opportunities

-Ordinarily, Drexel's architecture graduates continue working for the firms that employed them during the work-study phase of their studies.
-In time, some architects reach positions of associate or partner in these offices, while others choose to launch their own firms.
-Urban design, historic preservation, interior design, and facilities management are some of the related careers that architectural graduates also pursue with similar patterns of success.
+The B.Arch. is the first professional degree in architecture that qualifies for professional licensure along with completing the Architectural Experience Program (AXP) and passing the Architectural Registration Exams (ARE).
+Drexel's architecture graduates often continue working for the firms that employed them during the work-study phase of their studies.
+In time, some architects reach positions of associate or partner in these offices while others choose to launch their own firms.
+Other graduates pursue a master degree and specialize in an advanced area of interest - either upon graduation or at a later point.
+Urban design, sustainability, historic preservation, interior design, and facilities management are some of the related careers that architectural graduates also pursue with similar patterns of success.

-The Integrated Path to Architectural Licensure Initiative (IPAL) provides students the opportunity to achieve licensure upon graduation – an important innovation affording students the chance to jumpstart their careers through a curriculum of education, work experience and licensure examinations.
-Students follow either of Drexel's two options leading to the Bachelor of Architecture degree while preparing for and sitting for licensing exams during the summers following the third, fourth and fifth year of study.
+The Integrated Path to Architectural Licensure Initiative (IPAL) provides students the opportunity to achieve licensure upon graduation—an important innovation affording students the chance to jump-start their careers through a curriculum of education, work experience (AXP), and licensure examinations (ARE).
+Students follow either of Drexel's two options leading to the Bachelor of Architecture degree while preparing for and sitting for licensing exams during the summers following the third, fourth, and fifth year of study.
 Our Architecture Program is part of a selective group of schools in the country to offer this opportunity, an initiative spearheaded by the National Council of Architectural Registration Boards (NCARB).

 Drexel is located in University City, a Philadelphia neighborhood that includes several centers of education and research.
 Philadelphia itself offers an unparalleled collection of landmark architecture and urban planning that spans 300 years of development.
 The region has always been home to architectural firms of national and international prominence.
 A rich and varied environment combined with an accomplished and supportive professional community make Philadelphia an ideal laboratory for the study of architecture.
 All of the faculty in the program are active in the Philadelphia architecture community, many in leadership positions at firms.

-Students seeking support for resume and portfolio development may schedule an appointment with the Associate Director for Student Placement by contacting the Architecture Program.
-Job listings exclusively for Drexel Architecture students can be found on the Architecture Opportunities site.
-Firms seeking Drexel interns may contact students directly by finding student links to resume, worksample and web portfolios at this site.
+Students seeking support for resume and portfolio development may schedule an appointment with the Associate Director for Student Placement by contacting the Architecture program.
+Password-protected job listings exclusively for Drexel Architecture students can be found on the Opportunities for Students site.
+Firms seeking Drexel interns may contact students directly by finding student links to resumes, work samples, and web portfolios at this site.

 Facilities